 6Take good care of yourself

-No matter how busy your shift is, don’t give up your right to drink, eat or use the bathroom.
+No matter how busy your shift is, don’t give up your right to drink, eat, take a break or use the bathroom.
 Nurses have a tendency to overlook their own needs.
 If you are one of those nurses, ask yourself this: Who else will take care of your patients if you get sick?

 7Remain calm as best as you can